 - Set agenda -- What will you cover in the next 20 to 25 minutes?
 Or whatever time you’ve both allocated?
 “Here's what I think we should talk about.
 Does that match your expectations?
-Is there anything else that you want to make sure that we cover today?”
-If you're meeting in person or by video conference, the agenda certainly can be on a PowerPoint slide.
+Is there anything else you want to ensure we cover today?”
+The agenda can certainly be on a PowerPoint or Google slide if you're meeting in person or by video conference.

-- Dig really deep to find their challenges and what’s blocking -- Next, you’ll want to really dig deep into this person’s challenges and figure out what's blocking this person from being able to move forward.
+- Dig really deep to find their challenges and what’s blocking them -- Next, you’ll want to really dig deep into this person’s challenges and figure out what's blocking this person from being able to move forward.
 What does this person see as his biggest struggle?
-To properly prepare for each of your ideal buyer personas, your playbook should list out all of the challenges that your company solves for each persona -- for each industry, for each role.
-So that way if a particular prospect doesn't bring it up during the Exploratory process, you know to actually ask about it.
-And when you're talking about their challenges, make sure to repeat back what you heard from this person in his own words for two reasons. (a) to make sure that you actually heard what he was saying; active listening and (b) to demonstrate that you actually heard what he said, and give him a chance to clarify if needed.
+To properly prepare for your ideal buyer personas, your playbook should list all of the challenges your company solves for each persona -- for each industry, for each role.
+So that way, if a prospect doesn't bring it up during the Exploratory process, you know to ask about it.
+And when you're talking about their challenges, make sure to repeat back what you heard from this person in his own words for two reasons. (a) to make sure that you actually heard what he was saying, active listening, and (b) to demonstrate that you actually heard what he said and give him a chance to clarify if needed.

 - Turn challenges into goal setting -- Once you have a good handle on their challenges, talk about their goals.
 What is this company looking to accomplish once it overcomes these challenges?
-If you've been inbound marketing for a while, you're probably familiar with the idea of setting SMART goals; goals that are specific, measurable, attainable, relevant, and time bound.
+If you've been inbound marketing for a while, you're probably familiar with the idea of setting SMART goals, goals that are specific, measurable, attainable, relevant, and time-bound.
 In this context with the Exploratory process, it's great if you can get that specific, but you don't necessarily need to.
 Yet it still is helpful to be specific, to have a number and a timeframe that you're working towards.
-A sense, based on past history, if this goal is attainable, and the time frame.
+Based on past history, a sense of whether this goal is attainable, and the time frame.

 - Discuss the benefits of goal attainment -- What happens when the company reaches its goal?
 Once it has those 20 new customers, what is it going to do next?
 Help this person visualize what success looks like.
 What will the company be able to achieve once it’s reached its goal?